 The Board is responsible for major policy decisions whilst delegating more detailed matters to its committees and officers including the Chief Executive.
 The Board is responsible for the Group's system of internal control and for monitoring implementation of its policies by the Chief Executive.
 The system of internal control is designed to manage, rather than eliminate, the risk of failure to achieve business objectives and can only provide reasonable and not absolute assurance against material misstatement or loss.

 The Board holds regular meetings where it approves major decisions, including significant items of capital expenditure, investments, treasury and dividend policy.
-Board papers including reports from the Chief Executive and Finance, Property and Product Directors are circulated in advance of each Board meeting.
+Board papers including reports from the Chief Executive and other executive directors are circulated in advance of each Board meeting.
 The Board is responsible for approving semi-annual group budgets.
 Performance against budget is reported to the Board monthly and any substantial variances are explained.
 Forecasts for each half year are revised and reviewed monthly.
 Certain other important matters are subject to weekly or monthly reporting to the Board or Board Committee, including sales, treasury operations and capital expenditure.
 There is a regular flow of written and verbal information between all directors irrespective of the timing of meetings.